Skip to main content

 An evaluation of the pilot of the SWAN Clinic is being conducted by CEDAR as part of their role within the Welsh Value in Health Centre (WViHC).
 The evaluation aims to assess the clinical effectiveness and value of the SWAN Clinic in terms of patient experience and outcomes.
 This will be achieved through patient surveys (including Patient Reported Outcomes Measures (PROMs) and Patient Reported Experience Measures (PREMs), and interviews with patients, their family members and carers, and staff.

 An interim evaluation report was completed in March 2024.
-The executive summary of this report can be found below.
 The full evaluation report is due in the summer.

 For any general enquiries about the SWAN Clinic and/or the interim evaluation, please contact: swan.clinic.cav@wales.nhs.uk